nico-olivares/no4/README.md

 # To-do
  - Fix Carousel first and last elements animation.
- - Welcome image gets cut off when not enough space.
- - Menu needs to retreat on click.
+ - Menu needs to retreat on click on phone.
 Be smaller for phone.
  - Optimize for phone and tablet.
+ - References have to be only 1 for laptop and smaller

+ - Life carousel has to be more than 14vh photo for iphone only.
+Done.
+ - Welcome image gets cut off when not enough space.
+Fixed, but needs more checking.

 # About
 This is my personal website / interactive resume / portfolio.